eNMS-automation/eNMS/README.md

 ## 4. Workflows

-Services can be combined into a workflow.
-In the workflow, services can be connected with two types of edge: `Success` edge and `Failure` edge.
-The `Success` edge (versus `Failure` edge) indicates which path to follow in the graph if the source script was successfully executed (versus failed).
+Services (and other Workflows) can be combined into a single workflow.

+Within a workflow, services can be connected with two edge types: `Success` edge and `Failure` edge.
+The `Success` edge (versus `Failure` edge) indicates which path to follow in the graph if the source service is successfully executed (versus failed).

 A workflow keeps track of a `payload` dictionary, such that when a service starts, it has access to the results of all previously executed services.

-The status of a workflow is updated in real-time in the web UI.
+When a workflow is executed, its status will be updated in real-time on the web UI.

 ![eNMS](readme/workflow.png)